Soil stripping

 Powerful, fast-acting stripper.
 No rinsing required.

-Suitable for all types of water and alkali resistant floors (except wood, cork, painted surfaces and linoleums).
+Suitable for all types of water and alkali resistant floors (except wood, cork, painted surfaces and linoleum).

 Taski jontec future